appbaseio/abc/docs/appbase/import.md

 At the time of writing, the list of parameters supported looks like -

 ```
+--config=                                    Path to external config file, if specified, only that is used
 --log.level="info"                           Only log messages with the given severity or above.
 Valid levels: [debug, info, error]
 --replication-slot=standby_replication_slot  [postgres] replication slot to use
 --src.filter=.*                              Namespace filter for source
 --src.type=postgres                          type of source database
 --src.uri=http://user:pass@host:port/db      url of source database
 --tail=false                                 allow tail feature
+--test=false                                 if set to true, only pipeline is created and sync is not started.
+Useful for checking your configuration
 --timeout=10s                                source timeout
 --typename=mytype                            [csv] typeName to use
 ```